 Often, heroin users experience changes in behavior.
 As a result, they’ll experience personal relationship tension as well.
 They often lose their spouses, friends, and even children.
 Even worse, domestic violence and child abuse are devastating results of heroin use as well.
 Frequent lying and irresponsible behavior cause relationship damage as well.

-Additionally, financial and legal problems often occur because heroin is an expensive habit.
+Financial and legal problems often occur because heroin is an expensive habit.
 Users may spend their money on heroin instead of food, housing, and other basic needs.
 When they run out, they might resort to stealing to obtain the drug.
 If authorities catch them, they could serve jail time.

 Heroin affects people’s performance as well.
 Typically, people using the drug do poorly at work or school.
 Unfortunately, relationship problems may extend to coworkers and classmates.
 This could lead to job loss or school expulsion.
-Above all, it’s best not to use heroin if you’d rather not experience devastating personal losses.

 Heroin Side Effects Include Tolerance